WordPress/performance/readme.txt

 == Description ==

-The Performance Lab plugin is a collection of plugins focused on enhancing performance of your site, most of which should eventually be merged into WordPress core.
-The plugin allows to individually enable and test the plugins to get their benefits before they become available in WordPress core, and to provide feedback to further improve the solutions.
+The Performance Lab plugin is a collection of features focused on enhancing performance of your site, most of which should eventually be merged into WordPress core.
+The plugin allows to individually enable and test the features to get their benefits before they become available in WordPress core, and to provide feedback to further improve the solutions.

 == Installation ==